 Provident Life & Trust Company, Victorian financial building in Old City, Philadelphia, United States.

-The Provident Life & Trust Company was a four-story structure at the corner of Chestnut and South 4th Streets featuring unusual stone massing and stacked columns in a modern Gothic style.
-Two separate entrances served different functions: one for banking on Chestnut Street and the other for insurance services on South 4th Street.
+Provident Life & Trust Company was a four-story building at the corner of Chestnut and South 4th Streets in Philadelphia, designed in a modern Gothic style with heavy stone massing and stacked columns.
+The structure had an L-shaped footprint with two separate entrances, one for banking on Chestnut Street and one for insurance services on South 4th Street.

 The community of curious travelers